 Pesticides & Poisons spread through the food chain and are not host specific.

 Slug pellets, as well as many other garden and agricultural pesticides, are not very good for any of our garden wildlife, regardless of what species they specifically target.
 There are many other options that can reduce the number of slugs in our gardens - hedgehogs, slowworms and frogs are three of the best.
 If hedgehogs eat poisoned slugs or insects, or they eat the pellets themselves, then they will come to great harm.
 If a pesticide kills, then it will enter the food chain and we have no control over where it ends up.

 Slug pellets and pesticides are toxic chemicals intended to kill slugs and other invertebrates.
 Constant use of pesticides removes these invertebrates from the areas to which they are applied, meaning that hedgehogs and other animals that depend on them for their primary food source will not have sufficient food available.
 What's more, they can also pose a threat to larger animals—like hedgehogs—that eat poisoned slugs and insects or else ingest the pellets directly.
-Even products that claim to be hedgehog-friendly may still be cause for concern, as evidenced by the British Hedgehog Preservation Society’s comments on Bio Slug Pellets:
+Even products that claim to be hedgehog-friendly may still be cause for concern.

 Beyond the threat they pose directly to hedgehogs and other invertebrate predators, pesticides can also seep into ground water or run off into surface water where they can cause additional harm.